eugenium/eugenium.github.io/Students/index.md

 **Recruiting**
-I am recruiting motivated PhD students as well as graduate student interns/visitors (PhD or senior/graduating MS students).
+I am often recruiting motivated PhD students as well as graduate student interns/visitors (PhD or senior/graduating MS students).
 Note I am not be able to respond to all emails.
 Students should demonstrate strong programming and math skills.
 Previous research experience, particularly in machine learning is a plus.